Lipedema: Treatment

+Each body is different, and no single formula works for all.
+People with Lipedema are encouraged to slowly incorporate different treatments into their routine to see what best works for them.
+The primary goals of treating Lipedema are to: manage inflammation, reduce fibrosis, decrease adipose tissue, improve lymphatic flow, increase mobility, minimize fatigue, manage pain, prioritize emotional and mental health, and promote overall health.

 Several treatments may be useful including physiotherapy and light exercise which does not put undue stress on the lymphatic system.
 The two most common conservative treatments are manual lymphatic drainage (MLD) where a therapist gently opens lymphatic channels and moves the lymphatic fluid using hands-on techniques, and compression garments that keep the fluid at bay and assist the sluggish lymphatic flow.
+Pneumatic compression device or “pump” is useful if there is a lot of swelling or for pain control.

 The use of surgical techniques is not universal but research has shown positive results in both short-term and long-term studies regarding lymph-sparing liposuction and lipectomy.

 The studies of the highest quality involve tumescent local anesthesia (TLA), often referred to as simply tumescent liposuction.
 This can be accomplished via both Suction-Assisted Liposuction (SAL) and Power-Assisted (vibrating) liposuction.
 The treatment of lipedema with tumescent liposuction may require multiple procedures.
 While many health insurance carriers in the United States do not reimburse for liposuction for lipedema, in 2020 several carriers regarded the procedure as reconstructive and medically necessary and did reimburse.
 Water Assisted Liposuction (WAL) is technically not considered to be tumescent but achieves the same goal as the anesthetic solution is injected as part of the procedure rather than before-hand.
 Developed by Doctor Ziah Taufig from Germany, it is usually performed under general anesthesia and is also considered to be lymph-sparing and protective of other tissues such as blood vessels.

 Prognosis

 There is no cure.
-Complications include a malformed appearance, reduced functionality (mobility and gait), poor quality of life, depression, anxiety, and pain.
+People living with Lipedema report reduced functionality (mobility and gait), poor quality of life, depression, anxiety, and pain.